In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-Perverting an alien magic in gem shards from that cosmic impact, the God-kin, sorcerer-lords, established a new order from chaos, an absolute theocracy, adored by commoners as living gods.
+Perverting an alien magic in gem shards from that cosmic impact, the God-kin, sorcerer-lords, established order from chaos, adored by peasants as living gods.

-Now, after generations of a stagnant peace, the city-states of Galan erupt in turmoil and violence.
-God-kin battle God-kin, while the people revolt, revealing the horrifying truth of corrupted energy.
-What price power?
+After generations of a stagnant peace, the city-states of Galan erupt in turmoil and violence.
+God-kin battle God-kin, revealing the truth of corrupted energy.

-DARK'S DAUGHTER, HOPE is an adventure in faith, courage, spirit, and the riddle of Consciousness Itself.
+DARK'S DAUGHTER, HOPE is an adventure in faith, courage, love, and the riddle of Consciousness Itself.

-Out past the endless sand dunes rose the mountains at last.
-Stark, naked, they shimmered honey and gold from the setting sun.
+Out past the vast sand dunes rose the mountains at last.
+Stark, naked, they shimmered red and gold with the setting sun.

-Staring at burning stars, the air so crisp and clear, he longed for Sera, his betrothed - his life, his heart, his soul.
-How his body shivered when she was near!
+Staring up at evening stars, the air so crisp and clear, Tokal longed for Sera - his life, his heart, his soul.
+How his body shivered when she stood near!
 Shivered, but never satisfied, not until their wedding night.

-Marriage was a spirit journey to the realm of the gods, or so said his grandfather.
+Marriage.
+The sacred joining before the Shining Ones.
+More profound than any friendship, marriage was a journey to the gods, or so said his grandfather.

-“Oh, you’ll have your moments, maybe hate each other silly for months, but if you follow the ways of the Shining Ones, you’ll learn the greatest gifts of all, forgiveness and unconditional love.
-And there's no way to get there without the journey.
-You learn as you go.
-Ain’t no other way.”
+“Oh, you’ll have your moments, maybe hate each other silly for seasons, but if you follow the ways of the Shining Ones, you’ll learn the greatest gifts of all, forgiveness and unconditional love.
+No way to get there without the doing.
+You learn as you go.”

 The next day found Tokal at the base of the mountains.
 It was traditional for the man to travel here, alone, braving the guardians of the desert and the crown of the world.
-Scaling the heights, one discovered countless jewels lying exposed to the sun.
-Sera had asked for an emerald to match her eyes, and Tokal was determined to bring back the largest the village had ever seen.
+Scaling the heights revealed countless jewels lying exposed to the blue sky.
+Sera had asked for an emerald to match her eyes, and Tokal vowed to claim the largest the village had ever seen.

-Tokal climbed doggedly to the mountain top, scrambling up gullies, crossing boulders of pink granite, scaling sheer rock walls with the motivation and strength of young love.
-He would bring back the best, he would!
+He bounded over boulders, scrambling up sheer rock walls with the motivation and strength of young love.
+He’d bring back the best.
+He would!

-His body cramped in exhaustion after hours of the strenuous climb, but Tokal grinned in satisfaction.
-Just as his grandfather had foretold, there was the Cave at last, opening up like a black, jagged maw to swallow the sun.
-Riches poured out in a flowing river of rainbow beauty; diamonds and rubies, opals and lapis lazuli.
+His body cramped after hours of the strenuous climb, but Tokal grinned in delight, there was the Cave at last, opening like a black maw to swallow the sun.
+Untold riches poured out in a flowing river of rainbow beauty, diamonds and rubies, opals and lapis lazuli.

 Sera, oh Sera, my love for you is greater than these peaks, more priceless than this treasure of shining, earth-born stars!

 Tokal spied his prize.
-The emerald was enormous and perfect.
-But Tokal did not see the Karuna stalking up behind him.
-He only heard mad shrieks echo in the canyons as the beast fed on its still living prey.
+The emerald gleamed enormous and perfect.
+But he did not see the Karuna stalking up behind him.
+He only heard mad shrieks echo in the canyons as the creature fed on still living prey.

 Chapter 1 – Yoni

 Have I become a god?
 I am many gods.
-A dream within a dream within a dream.
+A dream in a dream in a dream.

-He held her hand as she shrieked, her frail body jerking, skinny legs kicking.
-He wished he could heal her, comfort her, do something.
+He held on tightly, squeezing her hand while she shrieked.
+Her frail body jerked, skinny legs kicking.
+He tried to heal her, comfort her, do something.

 “Oh, please!
 Help me!
 Someone!
 Stop the pain!
-I beg you!” the poor girl screamed again and again.
-“Yoni, please!!”
+I beg you!” the poor girl screamed.
+“Yoni, please!”

 But it was too late.
 He knew it.
-The veiny tumor growing from her forehead popped in bits of bone and blood.
-Then there was silence.
+The ugly tumor on her forehead popped in bits of bone and blood.
 Another victim of the stones.

-Numb, frozen, Yoni watched Lily’s brain ooze out of her skull in a purple pool like some dark halo.
+Lily’s brain oozed from her skull in a liquid purple pool.
 His friend, this tortured thing, had once been a little girl, just as somewhere, sometime, he himself had been a little boy, he knew.

-He sighed and wiped the hot, wet muck from his face.
-He had a real responsibility to help in any way he could, though this would never stop, this horror, this despair, this torture of existence, until he also died, and was forever erased.
+He sighed, wiping wet muck from his face.
+He had a real responsibility to help, though this nightmare would never end – this horror, this despair, this torture of existence – until he also died, and was forever erased.

-Grey, bent, broken stick figures huddled together in shadows, moaning and crying, as Yoni rolled Lily onto an old burlap sack and dragged her out of the cave.
+Grey, bent, broken stick figures huddled together in shadows, moaning and crying.
+Yoni rolled Lily onto an old burlap sack and dragged her out of the cave.
 The place reeked of ancient urine and old feces stained the floor and walls.

 Still more voices gibbered in the darkness as Yoni passed by.